ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/develop/style_and_layout/index.md

 Use the AMP validator to test
 your page's CSS and layout values.

+[filter formats="websites, stories"]
+The validator confirms that your page’s CSS doesn’t exceed 75,000 bytes limit, [/filter]
+[filter formats="ads"]
-The validator confirms that your page’s CSS doesn’t exceed 75,000 bytes limit, checks for disallowed styles, and ensures that the page's layout is supported and correctly formatted.
+The validator confirms that your page’s CSS doesn’t exceed 20,000 bytes limit, [/filter] checks for disallowed styles, and ensures that the page's layout is supported and correctly formatted.

 See also this complete list of [Style and layout errors](../../../../documentation/guides-and-tutorials/learn/validation-workflow/validation_errors.md#style-and-layout-errors).

-Example error in console for page with CSS that exceeds the 75,000 bytes limit:
+Example error in console for page with CSS that exceeds the byte limit:

 <amp-img src="/static/img/docs/too_much_css.png" width="1404" height="334" layout="responsive"></amp-img>